sebasjm/antlr/README.txt

 3.0ea8 - ???

+* Bug fix: $ID refs in the *lexer* were all messed up.
+Cleaned up the set of properties available...

+* Bug fix: .st not found in rule ref when rule has scope: field scope {
+	StringTemplate funcDef;
+}
+    :   ...
+	{$field::funcDef = $field.st;}
+    ;
+it gets field_stack.st instead

 * return in backtracking must return retval or null if return value.

 * $property within a rule now works like $text, $st, ...